signalfx/signalfx-agent/docs/advanced-config-options.md

 * For [Windows monitor configurations](https://docs.signalfx.com/en/latest/integrations/agent/windows.html).
 * For [Linux monitor configurations](https://docs.signalfx.com/en/latest/integrations/agent/monitor-config.html)

-### Configure optional metrics for your monitors.
+### Configure optional metrics for your monitors

 For metric configuration for your monitor, see individual Windows or Linux monitor pages from the lists directly above or see the Integrations tab in the SignalFx application for Monitor Services.

-## Explore Dashboards to display and compare data from various sources.
+## Explore Dashboards to display and compare data from various sources

 See [Built-In Dashboards and Charts](https://docs.signalfx.com/en/latest/getting-started/built-in-content/built-in-dashboards.html).